 If you have an LLC or corporation, it must have its own bank account in its own name.
 An LLC or corporation is a separate legal entity from you, so it isn’t proper to put its money into your personal bank accounts even if you’re the sole owner.

 Instead, you should accept all business payments into and pay all business expenses from your business bank account.
 When it’s time to pay yourself, write yourself a check or set up direct deposit.

 If you mix your business money with your personal money, a court could decide that you weren’t really operating as an LLC or corporation.
 If that happens, you could lose the legal protections you thought you received by incorporating.

 Having a separate business bank account also makes your accounting easier.
-Whether you use automatic import to your bookkeeping software or send everything to your accountant, you won’t have to waste time separating out your personal transactions.
+Whether you automatically import to your bookkeeping software or send everything to your accountant, you won’t have to waste time separating out your personal transactions.

-You’ll also have a clean, easy-to-understand set of financial records to use if you apply for a business loan,decide to sell your business, or get audited by the IRS.
-In addition, you won’t lose privacy by having your personal transactions placed under the microscope when your business transactions are reviewed.
+You’ll also have a clean, easy-to-understand set of financial records to use if you apply for a business loan,decide to sell your business or get audited by the IRS.
+In addition, you won’t have to worry about losing your privacy by having your personal transactions placed under the microscope when your business transactions are reviewed.

-One of the most important features is limiting what access employees have to your accounts.
-You can decide who has check-signing authority, who can only make deposits, and who can use a debit card.
+One of the most important features of business bank accounts is controlling the level of access your employees have to your accounts.
+You can decide who has check-signing authority, who can only make deposits and who can use a debit card.
 You can also set limits on debit card use.

 Depending on your account tier, you may also receive benefits such as unlimited transactions, earning interest on your cash reserves and lower-cost cash and change processing.